Anmitchell/Grade-Book-API/README.md

 ## Setup
 <!-- What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located? -->
 <!--What should I include for project requirements/ dependencies-->
-Open Terminal and run the following commands:
+Open Terminal and run the following commands
 ```
 git clone `https://example-here`
 npm install